Beautifully restored artisan area of the city with cobbled alleys and timber-framed houses.

 The highlight is the ‘Schiefes Haus’ (‘crooked house’; Schwörhausgasse 6), a small, timber framed 14th century house, that was extended and converted over the years.
 The leaning position is due to extremely wide, sloping supporting beams, which extend over the river “Blau”.
 It was completely renovated in 1995, and has since been used a hotel.

-Map showing the location of Fischerviertel (Fisherman's Quarter)
+Map and hotels near Fischerviertel (Fisherman's Quarter)